Into It. Over It.: Related acts

-Weiss played in numerous bands from Chicago and his hometown of Cherry Hill, New Jersey.
+Weiss played in numerous bands from Chicago and South Jersey.
 He currently fronts Pet Symmetry with Erik Czaja and Marcus Nuccio of the emo band Dowsing.
 He also fronted Their / They're / There alongside Mike Kinsella of Owen and Matthew Frank of Loose Lips Sink Ships.
 He plays bass in both bands despite having gained notoriety as a guitarist in Into.
 It Over It.
 Bass was the first instrument he learned and is what he usually plays.

 He was previously a member of Damiera and Up Up Down Down Left Right Left Right B A Start.
-He also played in smaller bands during his high school years including, Labour, Map the Growth, The Funeral Bird, Hiroshima Mon'Amour, Sleeper Agents, The French Connection, Emergency, and Forgive Her Choke Her.
+He also played in smaller bands during his high school years including, Labour, Map the Growth, The Funeral Bird, Hiroshima Mon'Amour, Sleeper Agents, The French Connection, Emergency, The Progress, and Forgive Her Choke Her.

 In 2015, Into.
 It Over It.'s current drummer Josh Sparks and Evan Weiss' Their / They're / There bandmate Matthew Frank announced that they had formed a side project called Recreational Drugs, subsequently signing to Count Your Lucky Stars Records to release their debut self-titled EP.
 Sparks later left the band.

 The original members of Into It.
 Over It.'s live band formed Stay Ahead of the Weather.
 They released an EP in 2010 and a split with The Wonder Years.